scampion/caviar/README.md

 ## License

-This project is licensed under the MIT License.
+This project is provided under the Commons Clause License Condition v1.0 (see [LICENSE](LICENSE) file for details) and follows the [Fair-code](https://faircode.io) principles.
+The license allows free non-production use.
+For commercial use or production deployments, please contact the author to discuss licensing options.

+## Author

+Sébastien Campion - sebastien.campion@foss4.eu